Last Updated: September 2, 2024

 Establishing Routines

-Creating a consistent daily routine is crucial for children.
-Regular meal times, study periods, playtimes, and bedtimes provide a sense of security and predictability.
-This structured environment helps minimize anxiety that may arise from uncertainty, allowing children to feel more in control of their surroundings.
-For example, knowing that bedtime follows storytime can help a child relax and feel secure, reducing the likelihood of nighttime anxiety.
+It is essential for children to have a daily routine.
+Having set times for meals, study, play, and sleep creates a sense of security and predictability.
+It aids in lowering anxiety caused by uncertainty, making children more in control of their surroundings.
+For example, being aware that bedtime follows storytime can cause a child to relax and feel secure, lowering the probability of nighttime anxiety.

 Teaching Calming Techniques